haukurk/pyslaquery/README.md

 pyslaquery
 ==========
-A simple wrapper for querying messages from Slack channels.
+A simple wrapper for querying messages, channels and other information from Slack channels.

-The wrapper's sole purpose is to query the Slack API and get latest messages in a channel.

-The API is located at https://api.slack.com
+The API is located at https://slack.com/api

 ## Installation